kyegomez/tree-of-thoughts/README.md

         state_values = {}
         for state in states:
             state_text = ' '.join(state)
-            prompt = f"Given the current state of reasoning: '{state_text}', pessimitically evaluate its value as a float between 0 and 1 based on it's potential to achieve {initial_prompt}"
+            prompt = f"Given the current state of reasoning: '{state_text}', pessimistically evaluate its value as a float between 0 and 1 based on its potential to achieve {initial_prompt}"

             inputs = self.tokenizer(prompt, return_tensors="pt")
             outputs = self.model.generate(**inputs, num_return_sequences=1)